remla25-team18/operation/docs/continuous-experimentation.md

 ## 2. Hypothesis

+People naturally associate the color green with "true" or "correct", and the color red with "false" or "wrong".
+As a result, when buttons are colored green and red, users often rely on color alone to make a quick choice, sometimes without fully reading the button text.
+By making both buttons the same neutral color (yellow), there are no automatic associations and users have to read the text before making a selection.
+With that in mind, we propose the following hypothesis:

 **Users will click the buttons in Condition A faster than in Condition B.**

 This is a falsifiable hypothesis and can be tested using collected interaction time metrics.